Founder’s Syndrome: How Corporations Suffer — and Can Recover

 and Field Guide to Developing, Operating and Restoring Your Nonprofit Board.

-This syndrome occurs when, rather than working toward its overall mission, the organization operates primarily according to the personality of a prominent person in the organization, for example, the founder, board chair/president, chief executive, etc. The syndrome is primarily an organizational problem -- not primarily a problem of the person in the prominent position.
+This syndrome occurs when, rather than working toward its overall mission, the organization operates primarily according to the personality of a prominent person in the organization, for example, the founder, board chair/president, chief executive, etc. The syndrome is primarily an organizational problem — not primarily a problem of the person in the prominent position.
 This manual happens to focus on the situation where the organization works according to the personality of the founding chief executive.
 However, it could be in regard to, for example, a Board Chair who came along after the founder had left — the symptoms and actions to recover are essentially the same.